-Trump could throw first pitch at Nats home opener
+Trump won't throw first pitch at Nats home opener

-Report: Trump could throw out first pitch at Nationals home opener
+Trump will not throw out first pitch at Nationals home opener

-President Donald J. Trump may throw out the ceremonial first pitch on Opening Day for the Washington Nationals, POLITICO reports.
+The Washington Nationals say that President Donald J. Trump declined an invitation to throw out the ceremonial first pitch on Opening Day due to a schedling conflict.

-According to the report, Trump is in talks with the Nationals about throwing the first pitch.
+POLITICO reported earlier that Trump had been in talks with the Nationals about throwing the first pitch.
 Washington's home opener is Monday against the Miami Marlins.

-Trump could also join regional broadcasters in the Mid-Atlantic Sports Network booth after the pitch.

 John Angelos, the son of Baltimore Orioles owner Peter Angelos, appeared lukewarm on the idea of Trump throwing a pitch at an Orioles game.